microsoft/everyonecancode/day1/Application/README.md

 ## Here is what you will learn 🎯

-In this day you will learn how to:
+Today you will learn how to:

 - get started with Github Actions
 - deploy the Milligram frontend to Github Pages